fleetdm/fleet/handbook/customers/README.md

 Slack messages have a 24-hour SLA, and the Slack channel should have a notice at the top explaining so.

+Support issues should be handled in the relevant Slack channel rather than Direct Messages (DMs).
+This will ensure that questions and solutions can be easily referenced in the future.
+If it is necessary to use DMs to share sesitive information, a summary of the conversation should be posted in the Slack channel as well.

 The weekly on-call retro at Fleet provides time to discuss highlights and answer the following questions about the previous week's on-call:

 1. What went well?